 Each of the two entryways consists of multiple turns to limit radiation penetration as well as ventilation systems, thick security doors, and decontamination showers.
 This structure would have been considered a "deluxe" bomb shelter as it was wired with electricity supplied by a generator and included a well and working plumbing.
 After this brief period of restlessness in American history settled down, most of the contents of the shelters had been removed.

 Most people, including the locals, are unaware that this structure exists.
 Those too young have never heard about it.
 Those old enough to remember it, assume that it had been demolished long ago.
 After 50 years of being closed up, the doors were removed for most of 2011, making it accessible for exploration during this time.
-Unfortunately because of vandalism to the property, both entrances have now been barred closed and "No Trespassing" signs added.
+Unfortunately because of vandalism to the property and liability concerns, both entrances have now been barred closed and "No Trespassing" signs added.
 Fortunately the cache is still available for finding outside near the entrances.

 The cache: As mentioned, the cache is NOT hidden in the shelter.
 No entry is required.
 It is a medium Lock ‘n’ Lock type container with a logbook, pencil, and starts with a few small trade items.
 Please sign the log, trade fairly, and return the cache to its original location and state of concealment for others to enjoy.

 Also, if you like this type of cache, you might want to consider finding my “Abandoned Satellite Complex 2” cache as well.

 Special Thanks: A special thanks goes out to the Clayton County Supervisor, Larry Gibbs, and Clayton County Engineer, Rafe Koopman, for allowing the placement of this cache at the county-owned facility.
 During the 2011 Hike 'n' Seek event, several people mentioned that they would like to express their thanks for the permission to include this neat place as part of geocaching.
 If you would like to send a personal thanks, you can find their contact information here.